mzanbagh/Commands/README.md

 ## Commands
-<p> This document is a personal reference to the commands I found useful over time<p>

-The commands here help me be more efficient and more productive in a case I do not recall a specific command
+    This document is a reference to the commands I found useful over time.
+The commands here help me to be more efficientand more productive in a case I do not recall a specific command